adambard/learnxinyminutes-docs/haxe.html.markdown

         var a_string = "some" + 'string';  // strings can have double or single quotes trace(a_string + " is the value for a_string");

+        /*
+           Strings can be "interpolated" by inserting variables into specific positions.
+The string must be single quoted, and the variable must be preceded with "$".
+Expressions can be enclosed in ${...}.
+         */
         var x = 1;
         var an_interpolated_string = 'the value of x is $x';
+        var another_interpolated_string = 'the value of x + 1 is ${x + 1}';

         /*
            Strings are immutable, instance methods will return a copy of